-Solutions Review compiled the top network security LinkedIn Learning courses for network engineers and administrators of all skill levels.
+Solutions Review compiled the top wireless networking LinkedIn Learning courses for network engineers and administrators of all skill levels.

-Network security is a critical task for business IT, as cyber threats continue to be a pressing issue for companies of all sizes.
-Having the ability to detect security threats before they happen and prevent them from accessing your systems is fundamental for keeping your users and resources safe.
-Online courses and training are great resources who those who want to learn more about network monitoring.
+Wireless networking is a critical task for business IT, as cyber threats continue to be a pressing issue for companies of all sizes.
+Having the ability to detect wireless security and performance problems before they happen and prevent them from accessing your systems is fundamental for keeping your users safely connected.
+Online courses and training are great resources who those who want to learn more about wireless networking.

-With this in mind, the editors at Solutions Review have compiled this list of top-rated LinkedIn Learning network security courses to consider taking.
+With this in mind, the editors at Solutions Review have compiled this list of top-rated LinkedIn Learning wireless networking courses to consider taking.
 Each course in its catalog is taught by industry experts in software, creativity, and business skills.
 Courses are listed in no particular order.

 6 Wireless Networking Courses on LinkedIn Learning

 Course Title: Learning WiFi

 OUR TAKE: Scott Simpson, a Senior Staff Author at LinkedIn Learning who covers IT and system administration topics, covers everything networking professionals need to know about WiFi networks — the perfect first step for beginners looking to get their feet wet in a networking career.

 Description: Wi-Fi frees our computers from network cables and enables us to work at coffee shops, airports, and from our own couch.
 While most of us are familiar with how to use Wi-Fi, having some additional terms and options clarified can help us make the most out of this technology.
 In this course, Scott Simpson introduces the basics of how Wi-Fi works, explains related acronyms and terms, and discusses how to set up, secure, and configure your own Wi-Fi network.
 Scott covers how to set up a router, extend a Wi-Fi signal to reach farther, add a separate guest network for visitors, and more.